← Back to ResourcesPet Insurance Guide

 First wellness exam

-Calgary vet charges $80 to $150 for a wellness exam.
+Calgary vet wellness exam fees vary by clinic; call your chosen vet for current rates.
 The vet will palpate for lumps, feel hip and elbow joints, check the spine, and listen to the heart.
-Anything found is covered because insurance was active first.
-Get a written copy of the exam notes.
+Anything found at this exam is covered going forward because insurance was active first.
+Get a written copy of the exam notes for your records.

 The mistake: booking the wellness exam in week one before insurance.
 A note like “palpable mass, monitor” becomes pre-existing for life.
 If that mass later turns out to be histiocytic sarcoma, cancer coverage is gone.
 This is the trap.